andrew-ls/termpong/DEPENDENCIES.md

 # Dependencies

-## POSIX
+## POSIX, X/Open Curses

-`termpong` is built for [POSIX](https://en.wikipedia.org/wiki/POSIX) systems.
+`termpong` is built for _POSIX_ and _X/Open Curses_ compliant systems.
-Dependencies that form part of the POSIX specification are listed here purely to note the Debian and Fedora package names of development headers.
+Dependencies that form part of these specifications are listed here to note the required Debian and Fedora packages for development headers.

 * curses `<curses.h>`
   * Debian: `ncurses-dev`